 The DONL field, when present, specifies the value of the 16 least significant bits of the decoding order number of the contained NAL unit.
-If sprop-max-don-diff is greater than 0 for any of the RTP streams, the DONL field MUST be present, and the variable DON for the contained NAL unit is derived as equal to the value of the DONL field.
-Otherwise (sprop-max-don-diff is equal to 0 for all the RTP streams), the DONL field MUST NOT be present.
+If sprop-max-don-diff is greater than 0, the DONL field MUST be present, and the variable DON for the contained NAL unit is derived as equal to the value of the DONL field.
+Otherwise (spropmax-don-diff is equal to 0), the DONL field MUST NOT be present.